#1Book on Amazon!

-INTPs are the most philosophical of all types.
-They love contemplating life, humanity, and the broad ways things are interconnected.
+The INTP is the most philosophical of all the types.
+INTPs love contemplating life, humanity, and the broad ways things are interconnected.
 They are also concerned with the perennial question of “how to live.”
 They loathe the idea of a mediocre life and have a deep sense that they should be doing something important with their lives.
 But in order to know what that entails, they feel they must first know themselves; self-knowledge must precede action.

 Despite these challenges, INTPs can and do progress in their search for truth, meaning, and self-understanding.
 And this book can powerfully aid and expedite that process.
 Through the clarifying lens of personality typology, it reveals the deeper sources of INTPs’ struggles and dilemmas, as well as potential solutions.
 If you’re looking for a clear, honest, and penetrating analysis of the INTP, this book is for you.